Dev-Sites/digitalcoaching/PR.md

 For example, here is the opening to a pitch to a productivity podcast host:

-Hello Hal,
+> Hello Hal,

-I'm writing to introduce you to Tony Stubblebine, the founder of Coach.me (formerly Lift), who I think would be a great guest for the Achieve Your Goals podcast.
-Featured last month as a Best New App by Apple, Coach.me has helped hundreds of thousands of people achieve goals ranging from productivity to fitness to stopping drinking to meditation.
+> I'm writing to introduce you to Tony Stubblebine, the founder of Coach.me, who I think would be a great guest for the Achieve Your Goals podcast.
+Featured last month as a Best New App by Apple, Coach.me has helped millions of people achieve goals ranging from productivity to fitness to stopping drinking to meditation.

 Here is an example of a pitch to a site helping people in recovery:

-Hello Tim,
+> Hello Tim,

-I'm writing to introduce you to Cecily Kellogg, a Philadelphia-based digital writer who is also one of the most popular sobriety coaches on Coach.me (featured this month as a Top New App by Apple).
+> I'm writing to introduce you to Cecily Kellogg, a Philadelphia-based digital writer who is also one of the most popular sobriety coaches on Coach.me (featured this month as a Top New App by Apple).
 Herself sober for 19 years, Cecily has helped dozens of clients work on reducing or stopping drinking, while other coaches work with clients whose goals range from curbing addictions (no drugs, no porn, no sugar, etc.) to productivity to fitness to meditation.
 I think your Sober Nation readers would be interested in her story and how Coach.me is helping people get and stay sober.

 You can also include a one-line story or statistic as a hook.
 If you are pitching a local paper or business journal, be sure to let the reporter know where you are from.